mozilla/uniffi-rs/docs/manual/src/proc_macro/enumerations.md

 ## Recursive enums

 Enums that reference themselves are supported.
-UniFFI automatically detects the cycle and generates appropriate bindings.
+UniFFI detects cycles that are self-referential, or mutually recursive through other enums or records and generates appropriate bindings.
 Use `Box<T>` in variant fields to satisfy Rust's ownership rules:

 ```rust
 #[derive(uniffi::Enum)]